semgrep/semgrep/README.md

 * `--config <file|folder|yaml_url|tarball_url|registy_name>`

-In the absense of this flag, a default configuration is loaded from `.sgrep.yml` or multiple files matching `.sgrep/**/*.yml`.
+In the absence of this flag, a default configuration is loaded from `.sgrep.yml` or multiple files matching `.sgrep/**/*.yml`.

 #### Pattern Features